Best Screw Extractors: Remove Stubborn Screws

 Our top pick is the IRWIN Screw Extractor.
 It comes with many replacement pieces, which are sturdy enough to remove stripped and damaged screws.

-Our value pick is the Essential Tools Damaged Screw Extractor Kit.
-You get a four-piece set of drill bits and a screw extractor for the price of one.
+Our value pick is the IRWIN Screw Extractor Set for Spiral Screws.
+You get a five-piece set of screw extractors for the price of one.